Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/03-rtp-reconfiguration/step3_async_array.md

 ![](./images/figure4.PNG)

-__Note: The default working directory in this step is "step3", unless specified explicitly.__
+__Note:__ The default working directory in this step is "step3", unless specified explicitly otherwise.

 ### Review Graph and RTP Code
 `aie/fir24_sym_param.h`gives a forward declaration of a 24-tap symmetric FIR filter: